We may earn revenue from the products available on this page and participate in affiliate programs. Learn more >

 First-Time Cleaning

-When you receive your brand new katana, you might want to touch the blade to feel its sharpness or even perform some cutting tests.
+When you receive your brand new samurai sword, you might want to touch the blade to feel its sharpness or even perform some cutting tests.
 Once you finish, it’s important to clean and oil the blade.
 Most new swords come oiled from the factory.
 The first cleaning process is recommended right after you receive it(if you don’t plan on doing cutting tests right away).

 Remove the old factory oil and apply a fresh one.
 If you plan to test your katana, there’s no need to oil it beforehand.
 Simply wait until you’re done testing, then clean and apply.